rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> print("Fitness of Tideman's ranking: %+.3f" % corr['correlation'])
     Fitness of Tideman's ranking: 0.779

 Unfortunately, the *RankedPairs* rule is again *not efficiently scalable* to outranking digraphs of larger orders (> 100).
-For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph, remain in fact computationally efficient.
+For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and, more accurate, the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph, remain in fact computationally efficient.

 Ranking big performance tableaux ................................